 Finally, we come to your environment.
 Unfortunately, some of us are not able to do much about this in the workplace.
 If you work in an office, do what personalizing you can.
 A plant can help improve air quality and bring a touch of nature, especially during the cold winter months.
 A family picture can help you remember why you are working.

 Work is a large part of our life.
-Our career is something we invest years into creating and building.
-Take time this new year to exam where you are at and what you can do in the new year to move yourself forward.
+Our career is something we invest years in creating and building.
+Take time this new year to create resolutions by examining where you are and what you can do in the new year to move forward.